Jayant-001/Cloud-File-Manager/README.md

 5. **File Management:** Take control of your files with the ability to delete and download them as needed.
 This feature empowers you to maintain an up-to-date and relevant collection of files.

-Whether you're an individual looking for streamlined file management or a professional seeking an organized workspace, Mera Box's intuitive interface and feature set provide the tools you need to stay on top of your digital assets.
-Try Mera Box today and revolutionize the way you manage your files!
+Whether you're an individual looking for streamlined file management or a professional seeking an organized workspace, Pocket Cloud's intuitive interface and feature set provide the tools you need to stay on top of your digital assets.
+Try Pocket Cloud today and revolutionize the way you manage your files!

 ### Technologies Used

-Mera Box is built with the following technologies:
+Pocket Cloud is built with the following technologies:

 - Next.js
 - React.js